ihasdapie/galaxy_tabline/README.md

 ![example](img/example.png)

+> Note: the tabline feature is currently broken on the nighly neovim build -- reason is yet to be determined.

 ## Rationale
 Have you ever taken a good look at your `vim` set up and realize that the status line leave a *lot* of unused space, especially in the statusline area?